Supercritical fluid: Supercritical fluid in power generation

+Supercritical water reactors (SCWRs) are proposed advanced nuclear systems that offer similar thermal efficiency gains.

 Biodiesel production

 Conversion of vegetable oil to biodiesel is via a transesterification reaction, where a triglyceride is converted to the methyl esters (of the fatty acids) plus glycerol.
 This is usually done using methanol and caustic or acid catalysts, but can be achieved using supercritical methanol without a catalyst.
 The method of using supercritical methanol for biodiesel production was first studied by Saka and his coworkers.
 This has the advantage of allowing a greater range and water content of feedstocks (in particular, used cooking oil), the product does not need to be washed to remove catalyst, and is easier to design as a continuous process.

 Enhanced oil recovery and carbon capture and storage

 Supercritical carbon dioxide is used to enhance oil recovery in mature oil fields.
 At the same time, there is the possibility of using "clean coal technology" to combine enhanced recovery methods with carbon sequestration.
 The CO2 is separated from other flue gases, compressed to the supercritical state, and injected into geological storage, possibly into existing oil fields to improve yields.